 He tugged her by the elbow, motioning her to return with him, laughing at her foolish curiosity and her naivety, of which he found most enduring, he was most fond of it.
 She followed him through the door, back into the room.
 He lay her back down gently, like a delicate little doll, sliding her skirt off and to a state that he was more attentive towards, and as he kneeled above her, as if in prayer or worship, she found him perfect, a mythological Greek god, a tragic hero, she found him beautiful and perfect, and it was always at this point that she forgave his wrongs, when she denied their existence and succumbed to him, for this moment was never everlasting, even as he kissed her and left her alone at the Stop sign on a hot summer day, as she watched him drive off, as he never turned back.

-seethroughcee asked: "Love [should be] all around." are words I have spent days, weeks - even years trying to compose.
+seethroughcee said: "Love [should be] all around." are words I have spent days, weeks - even years trying to compose.
 It made my rainy Wednesday night.
 Thank you, Cheers.

 Thank you!
 I think when writing or blawwwging, or whatever we’re self-deprecatingly calling it today, the main drive is just to GET IT OUT OF YOU.
 This is what I hear from all my friends who write; that we all just needed to get this out of us.
 But almost as important is the general plea of “doesn’t anyone else feel this way?”